Jacques Barzun

-Jacques Martin Barzun (/ˈbɑrzən/; November 30, 1907 – October 25, 2012) was a French-American historian known for his studies of the history of ideas and cultural history.
+Jacques Martin Barzun (/ˈbɑrzən/; November 30, 1907 – October 25, 2012) was a French-born American historian known for his studies of the history of ideas and cultural history.
 He wrote about a wide range of subjects, including baseball, mystery novels, and classical music, and was also known as a philosopher of education.
 In the book Teacher in America (1945), Barzun influenced the training of schoolteachers in the United States.

 A professor of history at Columbia College for many years, he published more than forty books, was awarded the American Presidential Medal of Freedom, and was designated a knight of the French Legion of Honor.
 The historical retrospective From Dawn to Decadence: 500 Years of Western Cultural Life, 1500 to the Present (2000), widely considered his magnum opus, was published when he was 93 years old.